Distill a business plan in a streamlined business model canvas

 Use the lean canvas template to outline the advantages, targets, challenges, risks, cost structures, and opportunities of a business strategy.
 The lean canvas is a visual framework popular with entrepreneurs, startups, and articulate their business model and identify key components necessary for success.

-The lean canvas was created by Ash Maurya.
-The template provides a straightforward way to evaluate your business opportunities.
-It helps you break down your business idea into key factors and gives you a visualization of your business idea.
+Created by Ash Maurya, The lean canvas provides a straightforward way to evaluate your business opportunities.
+It helps you break down your business idea into key factors and gives you a visualization of your business strategy.
 It’s also easier for others to read through and give feedback on than a standard business plan.

 To create a lean canvas model, you only need to answer the nine elements.
-Those are:
+They include:

 Your unique value proposition is what makes your brand different from similar brands that already exist.
-This can help you convince people to buy from your brand instead of a competitor’s.
+Develop a clear and compelling value proposition that communicates the unique value your business provides to customers.
+This helps you convince people to buy from your brand instead of a competitor’s.